Skip to main content

 Non-automated Partitioning Options

 Users can also select Manual partitioning.
-However, we strongly recommend following our partition layout; otherwise, some functionality, such as upgrades and rollbacks using the Nitrux Update Tool System, will be lost.
+However, we strongly recommend following our partition layout; otherwise, users will lose functionality such as upgrades and rollbacks with the Nitrux Update Tool System.

 We recommend reading the following information before proceeding with manual partitioning.